With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 Distinct Features of the Breed

-The most distinct feature of the Silkie guinea pig is its smooth long hair.
+The most distinct feature of the Silkie guinea pig breed is its smooth long hair.

 Unlike the Peruvian guinea pig, the Silkie’s hair sweeps back unparted across their body.
 It kind of looks like a male lion’s mane.

 It took my two piggies about 6 weeks before they began to come out of their shell and be more relaxed around me.

 But every cavy is different – some may take longer or even less time to tame.

 Are Silkie Guinea Pigs Friendly?

 As I mentioned earlier, the Silkie has one of the gentlest demeanor out of all the guinea pig breeds.